-About the Cross Border Directive
+Cross Border Directive - get healthcare abroad

-You will be reimbursed the cost of your treatment abroad or the cost the treatment would have cost in Ireland, whichever is the lesser.
+If your application is successful, you will be reimbursed the cost of your treatment abroad or the cost the treatment would have cost in Ireland, whichever is the lesser.

 How to qualify for the Cross Border Directive

 CBD treatment is only available to Irish residents who qualify for public health care.
 You can’t get CBD treatment if you’re a private patient in Ireland.